hirak99/ttt-vlm/README.md

 We use tic-tac-toe as a toy problem here to learn how to train an AI to play it well.

+## Goals

+The main goal is to see how far VLMs can be pushed to understand Tic Tac Toe.

-The goal is to have the AI -
+The two sub-goals are to have the AI -
-1. Understand tic-tac-toe grid pictured through a phone camera
+1. To understand tic-tac-toe grid from visuals e.g. phone camera.
-2. Offer a formidable (perfect?) gameplay as an opponent
+2. To offer a formidable gameplay as an opponent.

 # Evaluating